onty/blog-content/content/webservices-with-spring.md

 The database persistence done.
 Now, create the ant script to run this module, since I had lots of CLASSPATH to include.
 I can't put it all in bash script and change all the path when it's moved out to production.
 So, this is my ant script :

-I also add quartz, since this module will run daily.
-Quartz is a enterprise scheduler written in java.
-Here's my configuration :